ZanXusV/zanxusv.github.io/_posts/2016-07-06-sessionfilter.md

         HttpServletResponse response = (HttpServletResponse) res;
         String requestURI = request.getRequestURI();

-        //if requst uri matches the excepetUrl pattern then let it go if (excepUrlPattern.matcher(requestURI).matches()) {
+        //if a requst uri matches the excepetUrl pattern then let it through if (excepUrlPattern.matcher(requestURI).matches()) {
                 chain.doFilter(req, res);
                 return;